mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

+The correct command to install an application is:

+`helm install `

 We are going to set the **application storage** to **false** since our ephemeral working environment does not offer a persistent volume and it will cause an error in our deployment.
 In order to do that, we need to change the `persistent` option to `false`.
 You can locate this option  **in or around line 707** in `values.yaml`:

 ```